petekeller2/Epilogue-Starter-Kit/src/auth/readme.md

 implemented, add it to passport.js, update config.js and make it available to the users by updating endpoints.js.

-Custom milestones are merged with auth milestones in epilogueAuth.js.
+Custom milestones from the resources folder are merged with auth milestones in epilogueAuth.js.

 Twitter is not enabled by default due to it not using OAuth 2.0.
 This can be changed in config.js.